-1Furthermore, Krishnamurthy, Nagel, and Vissing-Jorgensen (2014) investigate which channels led to the reduction in bond yields.
+1Furthermore, Krishnamurthy et al. (2014) investigate which channels led to the reduction in bond yields.
 The authors find that for Italy and Spain, a decrease in default and segmentation risks was the main factor in case of OMT, while there might have been a reduction in redenomination risk in the case of Spain and Portugal, but not for Italy.